Hardmath123/hardmath123.github.io/content/scratch-mandelbrot.md

 > forums](http://scratchforums.blob8108.net/forums/viewtopic.php?id=61381) on
 > April 20, 2011 along with its accompanying Scratch implementation.
 In the
 > interests of documentation and preservation, I decided to post a copy of this
 > on my blog.
-Despite many temptations to change things--grammar, spelling,
+Despite many temptations to change things---grammar, spelling,
-> wording, and even some technical details--the text is identical to that
+> wording, and even some technical details---the text is identical to that
 > posted on the forums.
 The purpose of posting this is not to convey the actual
 > content to an audience, but to remind myself of how I sounded in the past and
 > to reflect on how I sound now.